ihm57511/refactor-horiseon-hw-1/readme.md

 ## Issues found.

-After researching accessibility satandards, multiple issues were located within the structure of the html, as well as, the substance held within.
+After researching accessibility satandards, multiple issues were located within the structure of the html, as well as, the content held within.

 Through a thorough restructuring of the code, the proper semantic elements are now in place where numerous `<div>`'s once resided.
 It was also necessarry to insert proper alternative text for all images for both accessibility and search engine optimization.

-In addition to the requested improvements, a broken link to the SEO article was restored.
+In addition to the requested improvements, a broken link to the SEO article was restored and a few bugs were cleared.

 ## Lessons Learned